maruvici/ssi-bash-assessment/README.md

 - Guest OS: CentOS Stream 10

 ## Dependencies/Submodules
+- bats (for unit testing)
+- epel-release (repo for installing msmtp on CentOS)
 - mailx/s-nail (for email formatting)
-- epel-release (repo for installing msmtp on CentOS)
 - msmtp (for email sending)

+## Current Limitations
+- Non-compatible with non-gmail accounts
+- Thresholds are non-negative whole numbers only